-Evaluating the performance of flexible discriminant analysis model in predicting the flooding potential of the Zarrineh-Rood watershed, Iran
+Evaluating the performance of the flexible discriminant analysis model in predicting the flooding potential of the Zarrineh-Rood Watershed

 Document Type : Research/Original/Regular Article